aquafir/ACx/README.md

 ### AutoXP

 Spend available experience based on a ratio you define in a [Profile](#Profile).

 The higher the number the more experience you'd spend on the skill (e.g., War - 10, Endurance - 1 would level War if it cost less than 10x Endurance).

+You can delete or comment out unused targets.